 As first quarter 2015 results demonstrate, a good many American homeowners and business owners are doing just that rather than succumb to giant utilities, Americans are staring them in the eye and challenging their policies and penalties.
 Competition and survival of the fittest is the American way.

-So is entrepreneurialism.
-And, every solar provider, installer and developer is an entrepreneur, trying to deliver a better product than fossil-fuel-based, contaminating energy.
+Every solar energy company, installer, and developer is trying to deliver a better product than fossil-fuel-based, contaminating energy.
+We all know how bad fossil fuels are for the environment, so solar energy truly is a breath of fresh air.
 Enter solar energy and an innovative group of entrepreneurs who have pieced the riddle together enabling residential and commercial buyers to convert to solar.
 Those looking to convert to solar for themselves may want to check out the services of solar panel installation experts like this – https://rooftopsolar.us/choosing-the-best-solar-inverter-for-hot-climates/.

 Big Numbers Cause For Optimism